Skip to content

 4. Disable the toggle button against Safari to disable iCloud Sync.Disable iCloud Sync for Safari browser

-That’s all.
-This will fix your Safari crashes.
 You can re-enable iCloud Sync.
-Else the Safari open tabs will not sync across devices.
+Otherwise, the Safari open tabs will not sync across devices.

 Bottom Line

-Most of the problem was due to storage accumulated over time for cache and cookies.
-Hence, clearing the cache immediately resolved the problem with Safari crashing.
+Most of the problems were due to the storage accumulated for caches and cookies over time.
+Hence, clearing this temporary data immediately resolved the issue with Safari crashing.

-However, if these solutions fail, you can report your issue to Apple technical support.
-Technical support will help you with the fix.
+However, if these solutions fail, you can report your issue to an Apple Developer, who will consider fixing it based on its severity.

 Please share the article if you find it helpful: